 It’s for this reason that I have decided to make sure that my words are precise and implore others to do the same.
 I say exactly what I mean and mean exactly what I say.
 This is hard for someone who has anxiety.
 The inner need to people-please often niggles but, I have to be precise as often people battle anxiety silently and you don’t know the impact that your words may have on others.

 However, whilst I stress the need to be precise and clear, there are some really obvious things not to say to someone with anxiety and believe me, I’ve heard them all before.
-Not all of them are meant to cause offence, mostly people want to help, but few people understand mental health issues so lots of of what they say offends and inevitably makes living with anxiety harder.
+Not all of them are meant to cause offence, mostly people want to help, but few people understand mental health issues until they’ve personally experienced them, so lots of what they say offends and inevitably makes living with anxiety harder.
 I think the more open we are as a society about mental health, the happier a lot of people will become.
 Anxiety is already quite a lonely thing to cope with, let’s not isolate people further with misjudged words.

 “I Need To Have A Chat…”